zth2/Lab1-Counter/Lab_1.md

 * GTKwave
 * GNU toolchain

-You should create a github account.
+You should create a Github account.
 I will be putting on github all my lab instructions and other supporting materials.
 You are also expected to keep your work for this module on github.
 If you do not already know how to use git and github, and watch the youtube video introducing how to use git and github.

 ## What is System Verilog?
 ---